globalbrain/sefirot/README.md

 Note that Sefirot is focused on being used in Global Brain's ecosystem.
 Hence the design—UI/UX—of components is quite fixed, and customization capability is limited.
 In exchange for customizability, we can create components that are more robust, dynamic, and clean.

-That's being said, feel free to leverage any component within this project.
-You may customize them however you want, and if maybe, some component might be valuable to you.
-Any suggestion, request, or questions are welcome.
+That being said, feel free to leverage any component within this project.
+You may customize them however you want, and maybe, some component might be valuable to you.
+Any suggestions, requests, and questions are welcome.

 ## Documentation